2017 - Introduction

 Our equality information helps us identify and understand potential key equality issues across our functions including employment and service delivery areas.
-Where appropriate we will use data to develop our equality objectives.
+Interpreting this data helps us to develop our equality objectives.
 This includes information about workforce, satisfaction rates, access to our services, details of engagement and outcomes.

 We acknowledge that we currently do not have data for all our protected characteristics and work is ongoing to improve and increase this.